Starving for love and craving affection

 Brian looked up at Chelsea smelling the faint aroma of vomit.
 He gave a grimacing look though she did not notice.
 He knew, he totally knew.
 It didn't make him happy knowing but he knew nonetheless.

 Chelsea still found it hard to believe that Brian was Anorexic.
 It had been more than 3 years ago since He was diagnosed and still she couldn't bring herself to fully believe it was true.
 Something like that couldn't happen to someone like him.
+He was a guy for Pete sake, an attractive confident one at that, those aren't the type of people who get eating disorders.
 She wanted to believe that so badly that for a time she convinced herself of it.
 But when Brian hit rock bottom three years ago denial was suddenly not an option anymore.

-"You are not too fat, you are nowhere near fat, right Chelsea."
+"You are not fat, you've never been fat."
 Maya looks to Chelsea for validation of what everyone knew was true.
 Only, she was putting her on the spot because Chelsea knew Brian was way too thin but she didn't think she had a right to tell Brian that after what she had done, not more than 5 minutes ago.

-"Yeah, Maya's right, you are really skinny.
-Like really skinny."
+"Yeah, Maya's right, you are really skinny; way too skinny."

-"Listen to us, seriously you need to gain like 10 pounds, if you lose anymore weight you will be a freakin' skeleton."
+"Listen to us, seriously you need to gain like 10 pounds, and if you lose anymore weight you will be a freaking' skeleton."
 That was the understatement of the decade.
-If he lost anymore weight he would be dead.
+If he lost any more weight he would be dead.

 "What are you talking about?"
 Chelsea looked up from the book she was reading.

-"Okay I like him but I can't like him, not when he's like this, not right now.
+"Okay I might like him a little but I can't like him, not when he's like this, not right now.

-"I know what you mean, he makes me so angry because he's not fat but yet he's screwing himself up."
+"I know what you mean, he makes me so angry because he's not fat but yet he's screwing his body up.
+It's as if he has a death wish."
 For a moment Chelsea actually thought about what she was doing to herself.
 She was thinking about how she could starve to death but that only lasted a second.
 She was convinced that anything was better than being who she was now.

 "So where's Brian anyway?"